 - To be open to new and varied methods of study and revision in pursuit of individual aspirations and to accept feedback openly and constructively.

-- Consistently maintain an acceptable attitude to learning grade Good or better for all your subjects.
+- Consistently maintain an acceptable approach to learning grade of Good or Outstanding for all your subjects.